Wallach Art Gallery, New York City, USA, 2024

 Artist book, 180 Pages, Edition of 10 + 1AP

-README, 2024 (As presented at Columbia University MFA Thesis Exhibition)
+README, 2024 (As presented at Wallach Art Gallery)

 Flat As A Flag_SQ01, 2024⁣

-In an attempt to discern these novel systems of oppression, I find that a critical approach to infrastructure through the established analytical framework of formal visual language, and in particular the vernacular of painting (texture, gesture, composition, scale) has the potential to expose and disrupt urban architectural spaces as weaponised sites of control and subjugation of individual agency.⁣
+A critical approach to infrastructure and by engaging these novel systems of oppression through the established analytical framework of formal visual language, and in particular the vernacular of painting (texture, gesture, composition, scale) has the potential to expose and disrupt urban architectural spaces as weaponised sites of control and subjugation of individual agency.⁣

 Flat As A Flag_01, 2024⁣